-During Cornell Days in April every year, we invite all prospective students and families visiting during Cornell Days to either attend our 2:30pm Info Session in room 127 of Cornell Health or attend our drop in hour from 3:00-4:00pm at the Student Disability Services office located on Level 5 of Cornell Health to talk with a SDS staff member and learn more about disability services at Cornell.
-Appointments between 8:30am-4:00pm can also be scheduled in advance.
+During Cornell Days in April every year, we invite all prospective students and families visiting during Cornell Days to attend our drop in hours from 2:00-4:00pm at the Student Disability Services office located on Level 5 of Cornell Health to talk with a SDS staff member and learn more about disability services at Cornell.
+Appointments between 9:00am-4:00pm can also be scheduled in advance.

 Answers to common questions are below.
 Feel free to contact us for more information: 607-254-4545.

 Frequently Asked Questions

 Applying for disability services and/or accommodations involves the student doing two things:

 - Complete the Disability Self-Disclosure and Request for Access Accommodations Form.

 - Submit supporting disability documentation via fax at 607-255-1562 or upload it to SDS Online Services when you submit the above form or later when you have the documentation.
 In order to know what type of documentation is needed, please review our Documentation Guidelines.